AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-introduction.md

-<properties
+---
-    pageTitle="Scaling out with Azure SQL Database | Azure" description="Software as a Service (SaaS) developers can easily create elastic, scalable databases in the cloud using these tools" services="sql-database"
+title: Scaling out with Azure SQL Database | Azure
+description: Software as a Service (SaaS) developers can easily create elastic, scalable databases in the cloud using these tools
-    documentationCenter=""
-    manager="jhubbard"
-    authors="ddove"
-    editor=""/>

-<tags
-    ms.service="sql-database"
-    ms.workload="sql-database"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="09/06/2016"
-    ms.author="ddove"/>
+services: sql-database
+documentationCenter: ''
+manager: jhubbard
+authors: ddove
+editor: ''

+ms.service: sql-database
+ms.workload: sql-database
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 09/06/2016
+ms.author: ddove
+---

 # Scaling out with Azure SQL Database

 You can easily scale out Azure SQL databases using the **Elastic Database** tools.
 These tools and features let you use the virtually unlimited database resources of **Azure SQL Database** to create solutions for transactional workloads, and especially Software as a Service (SaaS) applications.
 Elastic Database features are composed of the following:

-* [Elastic Database client library](/documentation/articles/sql-database-elastic-database-client-library/): The client library is a feature that allows you to create and maintain sharded databases.
-See [Get started with Elastic Database tools](/documentation/articles/sql-database-elastic-scale-get-started/).
+* [Elastic Database client library](./sql-database-elastic-database-client-library.md): The client library is a feature that allows you to create and maintain sharded databases.
+See [Get started with Elastic Database tools](./sql-database-elastic-scale-get-started.md).
-* [Elastic Database split-merge tool](/documentation/articles/sql-database-elastic-scale-overview-split-and-merge/): moves data between sharded databases.
+* [Elastic Database split-merge tool](./sql-database-elastic-scale-overview-split-and-merge.md): moves data between sharded databases.
 This is useful for moving data from a multi-tenant database to a single-tenant database (or vice-versa).
-See [Elastic database Split-Merge tool tutorial](/documentation/articles/sql-database-elastic-scale-configure-deploy-split-and-merge/).
+See [Elastic database Split-Merge tool tutorial](./sql-database-elastic-scale-configure-deploy-split-and-merge.md).
-* [Elastic Database jobs](/documentation/articles/sql-database-elastic-jobs-overview/) (preview): Use jobs to manage large numbers of Azure SQL databases.
+* [Elastic Database jobs](./sql-database-elastic-jobs-overview.md) (preview): Use jobs to manage large numbers of Azure SQL databases.
 Easily perform administrative operations such as schema changes, credentials management, reference data updates, performance data collection or tenant (customer) telemetry collection using jobs.
-* [Elastic Database query](/documentation/articles/sql-database-elastic-query-overview/) (preview): Enables you to run a Transact-SQL query that spans multiple databases.
+* [Elastic Database query](./sql-database-elastic-query-overview.md) (preview): Enables you to run a Transact-SQL query that spans multiple databases.
 This enables connection to reporting tools such as Excel, PowerBI, Tableau, etc.
-* [Elastic transactions](/documentation/articles/sql-database-elastic-transactions-overview/): This feature allows you to run transactions that span several databases in Azure SQL Database.
+* [Elastic transactions](./sql-database-elastic-transactions-overview.md): This feature allows you to run transactions that span several databases in Azure SQL Database.
 Elastic database transactions are available for .NET applications using ADO .NET and integrate with the familiar programming experience using the [System.Transaction classes](https://msdn.microsoft.com/zh-cn/library/system.transactions.aspx).

 The graphic below shows an architecture that includes the **Elastic Database features** in relation to a collection of databases.